Bonica

 November 21, 2023

-Emotional distress is psychological and mental suffering due to a bad workplace, which has different symptoms, such as stress, depression, anxiety, lack of sleep, sadness, etc. It also can affect employees’ physical health due to panic attacks, headaches, and insomnia.
+Emotional distress is psychological and mental suffering due to a bad workplace, which has different symptoms, such as stress, depression, anxiety, lack of sleep, sadness, etc., which can affect employees’ physical health due to panic attacks, headaches, and insomnia.

 As an employee, when you face stressful situations in your work environment and violent behaviors, you are most likely to experience emotional distress.